While most people are aware of the biggest cause of cancer in the UK – smoking – many are unaware of the second biggest: being overweight or obese.

 What is a healthy weight?

-And while there are lots of ways to classify weight, the most commonly used way is the Body Mass Index (BMI).
+And while there are lots of ways to measure if someone is overweight, the most commonly used way is the Body Mass Index (BMI).

 BMI is a measurement used to see whether a person’s weight differs from what’s expected for their height.

-Having a BMI of over 25 means a person is overweight, while having a BMI of 30 means a person is obese.
+Having a BMI of between 25 and 30 means a person is overweight, while having a BMI of 30 or more means a person is obese.
 For most adults, although it isn’t perfect, BMI is fairly accurate – unless you’re someone who is carrying a lot of muscle, like professional athletes.

 The evidence shows that the higher a person’s BMI, the higher their risk of cancer.
 There’s also some evidence that where we carry fat also matters – people who carry fat particularly around their stomachs are at an increased risk compared to people who carry fat around their hips.